Alexa Young was not in a good mood.

 Alexa languidly blinked at her before dropping her gaze to the pamphlet on the table.

-"I got your stupid pamphlet," she drawled, scowling.
-"Is this what this is about?"
+"I got your stupid pamphlet.
+Is this what this is about?"

 Sister Bennett firmly clasped her hands.
 Patience, she told herself.